google/built_collection.dart/README.md

 comparisons.

-## Built Collections Reject Nulls

-A `null` in a collection is usually a bug, so Built Collections and their builders throw if given a `null` element, key or value.

 ## Built Collections Require Generic Type Parameters

 A `List<dynamic>` is error-prone because it can be assigned to a `List` of any type without warning.
 So, all Built Collections must be created with explicit element, key or value types.

-## Built Collections Reject Wrong-type Elements, Keys and Values

-Collections that happen to contain elements, keys or values that are not of the right type can lead to difficult-to-find bugs.
-So, all Built Collections and their builders are aggressive about validating types, even with checked mode disabled.

 ## Built Collections Avoid Copying Unnecessarily